Special thanks to Talon Bazille Ducheneaux/ShootsTheEnemy for sharing his story below.

 The struggle remains, but now it sees me smile more.

-Music heals, storytelling heals.
+Music heals, storytelling heals, Native American culture heals.
 Help us share more stories like Talon's with the world by supporting our storytelling work today.